isawil/russian-ads/rhetoric.md

 In addition, many of these ads target swing states.

 Some of these ads also target college students.
-Universities that are specifically targeted include the University of Wisconsin-Madison (targeted 48 times)… In addition, some college groups were also targeted, including College Republicans, Young Republicans… Students who identified that they had studied either Arabic or African-American history in college or graduate school were also targeted.
+Universities that are specifically targeted include the University of Wisconsin-Madison (targeted 48 times.
+In addition, some college groups were also targeted, including College Republicans and Young Republicans.
+Students who identified that they had studied either Arabic or African-American history in college or graduate school were also targeted.

 ## 20 Most Common Interests